We want Thurrock to be a place that everyone is proud to call home, so we're making an extra effort to:

 - clean it – clearing litter from our streets

 - cut it – cutting the grass more often

 - fill it – repairing roads that have potholes

-We've provided more street cleaners to help keep the borough litter-free.
-They are out with their barrows, sweeping and litter-picking, making sure all streets get cleaned every 10 days.
-In Grays Town Centre, street cleaners are working every weekday from 6am to 6pm.
+More street cleaners with barrows are helping keep the borough litter-free.
+Streets get cleaned every 10 days.
+In Grays Town Centre, street cleaners work every weekday from 6am to 6pm.

-We've also put 10 'big belly bins' around the borough.
-These litter bins are solar-powered and can compress the waste inside, making more room.
-When a bins gets full it sends us a message, telling us we need to empty it.
+We've put 10 'big belly bins' around the borough.
+These solar-powered litter bins can compress the waste inside, making more room, and send us a message when they need emptying.

 Littering and dog fouling offences are now tackled by even more enforcement officers: